G1ANT-Robot/G1ANT.Manual/g1ant-language/language-basics.md

 text.read c:\Users\♥USERNAME\Desktop\g1ant.txt result ♥g1
 ```

 The `text.read` command is immediately followed by a value (`c:\Users\♥USERNAME\Desktop\g1ant.txt`), not an argument.
-It’s because some argument names can be omitted, since they are obvious and mandatory.
-In this case, the missing argument name is `filename`, which is followed by a value with the name of a file to open.
+It’s because first arguments can be omitted, since they are obvious.
+In this case, the missing argument is `filename`, which is followed by a value with the name of a file to open.
 Then, there is the `result` argument and its `♥g1` value.

 Other examples of arguments that can be skipped and replaced by their values, include `name` for the `program` command (which specifies the program to be launched) or `title` for the `window`command (which specifies the title of the window to focus on):